openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/04-implement-camel-client.md

     }
 </pre>

-With all the plumbing in place, we can now implement the method that will call the Camel route, which in its turn will call our microservice via REST:
+With all the plumbing in place, click _Copy to Editor_ to implement the method which calls the Camel route, which in its turn calls the microservice via REST:

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/service/CoffeeService.java" data-target="insert" data-marker="//Add Method Implementation">
     return producer.request(Collection.class);